tarantool/doc/doc/reference/configuration/configuration_reference.rst

     Store the process id in this file.

     This option may contain a relative file path.
-    In this case it is interpreted as relative to :ref:`process.work_dir <configuration_reference_process_work_dir>`.
+    In this case, it is interpreted as relative to :ref:`process.work_dir <configuration_reference_process_work_dir>`.

     |